PMFCSG/mc-plugin-template/CONTRIBUTING.md

 The only thing we ask when contributing to the code is to apply [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-To help respecting this, an automatic-formatter as been configured through Maven to be dispatched automatically when building the project and running tests.
-If you forgot to run Maven before committing and pushing your changes, your PR will be prevented from being merged by our CI until you solved the issue.
+To help respect this, an automatic formatter has been configured through Maven to be dispatched automatically when building the project and running tests.

 ### IntelliJ IDEA plugin